zenfmammad/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Pizza Metrics.md

 		COUNT(order_id) as succesful_delivery_count
 FROM runners r
 LEFT JOIN runner_orders ro ON r.runner_id= ro.runner_id
-WHERE cancellation IS NULL or cancellation= ''
+WHERE pickup_time IS NOT NULL
 GROUP BY r.runner_id
 ORDER BY r.runner_id ASC;
 ```